Needham & Company LLC Boosts EPAM Systems (NYSE:EPAM) Price Target to $295.00

-EPAM Systems (NYSE:EPAM – Free Report) had its target price hoisted by Needham & Company LLC from $275.00 to $295.00 in a report issued on Friday morning, Benzinga reports.
+EPAM Systems (NYSE:EPAM – Free Report) had its price objective increased by Needham & Company LLC from $275.00 to $295.00 in a research report report published on Friday morning, Benzinga reports.
 Needham & Company LLC currently has a buy rating on the information technology services provider’s stock.

-EPAM has been the subject of several other reports.
-Bank of America downgraded shares of EPAM Systems from a buy rating to an underperform rating in a research note on Monday, June 5th.
-Citigroup lifted their price objective on shares of EPAM Systems from $240.00 to $270.00 and gave the company a neutral rating in a research note on Friday.
-Susquehanna cut their price objective on shares of EPAM Systems from $350.00 to $300.00 in a research report on Friday, June 9th.
-HSBC assumed coverage on shares of EPAM Systems in a report on Monday, July 17th.
-They set a hold rating and a $255.00 price target for the company.
-Finally, Morgan Stanley cut shares of EPAM Systems from an overweight rating to an equal weight rating and lowered their target price for the company from $350.00 to $220.00 in a research note on Thursday, June 8th.
-One investment analyst has rated the stock with a sell rating, nine have assigned a hold rating and five have issued a buy rating to the stock.
-According to data from MarketBeat, EPAM Systems currently has an average rating of Hold and a consensus price target of $318.77.
+Other research analysts have also recently issued reports about the stock.
+Piper Sandler increased their target price on shares of EPAM Systems from $215.00 to $240.00 and gave the company a neutral rating in a report on Friday.
+StockNews.com began coverage on shares of EPAM Systems in a report on Thursday, May 18th.
+They issued a hold rating for the company.
+Morgan Stanley cut EPAM Systems from an overweight rating to an equal weight rating and lowered their price target for the company from $350.00 to $220.00 in a research note on Thursday, June 8th.
+Stifel Nicolaus decreased their target price on EPAM Systems from $320.00 to $240.00 in a research report on Tuesday, June 6th.
+Finally, Barclays increased their price objective on EPAM Systems from $220.00 to $250.00 and gave the stock an equal weight rating in a research note on Tuesday, July 25th.
+One equities research analyst has rated the stock with a sell rating, nine have assigned a hold rating and five have given a buy rating to the company.
+Based on data from MarketBeat, the company currently has an average rating of Hold and a consensus target price of $318.77.

-EPAM Systems (NYSE:EPAM – Get Free Report) last announced its earnings results on Thursday, August 3rd.
-The information technology services provider reported $2.21 earnings per share for the quarter, beating analysts’ consensus estimates of $1.88 by $0.33.
+EPAM Systems (NYSE:EPAM – Get Free Report) last posted its quarterly earnings data on Thursday, August 3rd.
+The information technology services provider reported $2.21 earnings per share for the quarter, topping analysts’ consensus estimates of $1.88 by $0.33.
+The company had revenue of $1.17 billion during the quarter, compared to analysts’ expectations of $1.16 billion.
 EPAM Systems had a net margin of 11.02% and a return on equity of 18.60%.
-The business had revenue of $1.17 billion during the quarter, compared to analyst estimates of $1.16 billion.
-Equities analysts anticipate that EPAM Systems will post 7.91 EPS for the current fiscal year.
+Equities research analysts expect that EPAM Systems will post 7.91 EPS for the current year.

-Hedge funds have recently made changes to their positions in the company.
-Mirae Asset Global Investments Co.
-Ltd. boosted its position in shares of EPAM Systems by 8.0% in the 4th quarter.
-Mirae Asset Global Investments Co.
-Ltd. now owns 17,348 shares of the information technology services provider’s stock worth $5,686,000 after purchasing an additional 1,287 shares in the last quarter.
-Nordea Investment Management AB raised its stake in shares of EPAM Systems by 103.2% in the fourth quarter.
-Nordea Investment Management AB now owns 108,748 shares of the information technology services provider’s stock valued at $35,131,000 after acquiring an additional 55,220 shares in the last quarter.
-Natixis increased its holdings in EPAM Systems by 120.6% in the fourth quarter.
-Natixis now owns 27,825 shares of the information technology services provider’s stock valued at $9,119,000 after buying an additional 15,214 shares during the last quarter.
-Arizona State Retirement System grew its holdings in shares of EPAM Systems by 3.5% during the fourth quarter.
-Arizona State Retirement System now owns 16,238 shares of the information technology services provider’s stock worth $5,322,000 after purchasing an additional 546 shares during the last quarter.
-Finally, Tobam grew its holdings in shares of EPAM Systems by 44.0% during the first quarter.
-Tobam now owns 59,328 shares of the information technology services provider’s stock worth $17,739,000 after buying an additional 18,141 shares during the last quarter.
-91.78% of the stock is currently owned by hedge funds and other institutional investors.
+Institutional investors and hedge funds have recently bought and sold shares of the business.
+Cetera Advisor Networks LLC raised its holdings in shares of EPAM Systems by 36.0% during the first quarter.
+Cetera Advisor Networks LLC now owns 842 shares of the information technology services provider’s stock worth $250,000 after purchasing an additional 223 shares during the period.
+Private Advisor Group LLC raised its position in shares of EPAM Systems by 14.4% in the 1st quarter.
+Private Advisor Group LLC now owns 1,034 shares of the information technology services provider’s stock valued at $307,000 after acquiring an additional 130 shares during the period.
+Panagora Asset Management Inc. grew its stake in EPAM Systems by 100.7% in the first quarter.
+Panagora Asset Management Inc. now owns 2,413 shares of the information technology services provider’s stock valued at $716,000 after purchasing an additional 1,211 shares in the last quarter.
+Commonwealth of Pennsylvania Public School Empls Retrmt SYS raised its holdings in EPAM Systems by 6.6% in the 1st quarter.
+Commonwealth of Pennsylvania Public School Empls Retrmt SYS now owns 7,589 shares of the information technology services provider’s stock valued at $2,251,000 after acquiring an additional 470 shares in the last quarter.
+Finally, Blair William & Co.
+IL grew its position in shares of EPAM Systems by 0.4% in the 1st quarter.
+Blair William & Co.
+IL now owns 17,528 shares of the information technology services provider’s stock valued at $5,199,000 after buying an additional 68 shares during the last quarter.
+Institutional investors and hedge funds own 91.78% of the company’s stock.

 About EPAM Systems